 • Functional assessment of numeracy skills

-Feedback (emailed 3-4 weeks following the assessment)
+Feedback (approximately 4-5 weeks following the assessment)

-• Short report provided
+• Comprehensive report provided

 Total Fee $1100